-Did you know that there are mineral springs in the State of New York?
+Did you know that there are mineral springs in New York?

-Soak in the historic bath house opened in 1935.
+I took a soak in a historic bath house established in 1935.

 Saratoga Spa State Park

 A prime example of an easy drinking source is State Seal Spring.

 Locals visited this place incessantly, filling the plastic containers they brought with them.

 Hathorne Spring No. 3 can be a representative of a hard-to-drink water.

 The vicious gore was addictive.

 Saratoga Spa State Park, on the southern edge of the downtown, was a very pleasant place to take a walk.